top of page

 EB1 Green Card (Priority Workers)

-• This category is for individuals with extraordinary ability in their field (such as outstanding researchers, professors, multinational executives, managers, or individuals with exceptional abilities in the arts, sciences, education, business, or athletics).
+• This category is for individuals with extraordinary abilities in their field (such as outstanding researchers, professors, multinational executives, managers, or individuals with exceptional abilities in the arts, sciences, education, business, or athletics).

 • 28.6% of the worldwide employment-based preference level, plus any numbers not required for EB4 and EB5 preferences.